Jake0Miller/time-complexity/README.md

 In Big O Notation, the method I wrote is O(n^2).
 This means if we have n numbers, we do n\*n (or n^2) loops.
 If you can rewrite this with two .each statements back to back, that's considered O(n) instead of O(n^2).
 It actually uses 2n loops, but even 10n or 100n would be way better than n\*n!

 After you solve this, write another version of your efficient method that finds the duplicated numbers (not just counts them!)

+## Odd Entries

+This time you start with a method that counts the number of duplicates in an array with a single .each statement.

+Your goal is to write find_odd_entries, which finds all the elements that appear in the array an odd number of times.
+Can you do this with one .each statement?